techchrism/valorant-xmpp-watcher/readme.md

 ## Usage
 - Clone the repo and run `npm install`
 - Run `npm run build` to build the project
-- If necessary, edit `config.json` to change the XMPP server / id
 - Obtain the account cookies and put them in `cookies.txt`
 - Run `node .` to start the watcher